 The South African Conference is divided into Areas.
-At the Area Assembly, a Delegate is elected to represent the Area, or where applicable, the district/s of the Area, at the annual Conference meeting (see Chapters Four and Five for more on the Area and its activities).
+At the Area Assembly, a Delegate is elected to represent the Area, or where applicable, the district/s of the Area, at the annual Conference meeting (see Chapter Four, page 17 and Chapter Five, page 24 for more on the Area and its activities).